Kansas has new academy to promote now-legal industrial hemp

-The Topeka Capital-Journal reports that Joe Bisogno's belief in the crop's potential inspired him to open America's Hemp Academy in DeSoto, about 20 miles southwest of Kansas City.
+The Topeka Capital-Journal reports that Joe Bisogno's belief in the crop's potential inspired him to open America's Hemp Academy in DeSoto, about 20 miles (30 kilometers) southwest of Kansas City.
+It plans to offer four-day courses led by agronomists and botanists starting in January.

-The academy plans to begin offering four-day courses led by agronomists and botanists in January.
+"Industrial hemp is not pot, but it is a pot of gold for Kansas farmers," Bisogno said during the academy's recent ribbon-cutting ceremony.

-Bisogno said: "Industrial hemp is not pot, but it is a pot of gold for Kansas farmers."
+Industrial hemp and marijuana come from the same species of plant, but hemp is cultivated to produce small amounts of THC, the main component in the cannabis plant that produces a high.

 $20 for 365 Days of Unlimited Digital Access